dirs-dev/directories-rs/README.md

 | `template_dir`     | `XDG_TEMPLATES_DIR`                                                                          | `{FOLDERID_Templates}`           | `None`                               |
 | `video_dir`        | `XDG_VIDEOS_DIR`                                                                             | `{FOLDERID_Videos}`              | `$HOME/Movies/`                      |

-### `ProjectDirectories`
+### `ProjectDirs`

-The intended use-case for `ProjectDirectories` is to compute the location of cache, config or data directories for your own application or project, which are derived from the standard directories.
+The intended use-case for `ProjectDirs` is to compute the location of cache, config or data directories for your own application or project, which are derived from the standard directories.

 | Function name              | Value on Linux                                                                              | Value on Windows                                   | Value on macOS                                         |